Purdue-CS193/lab-1-eheminger/index.md

 This lab is the first of many to be completed by Eli Heminger

 ## Wthat Are Some Things I Like About CS193
--It introuduces us to tools that will not only be helpful during college, but after it too.
+- It introuduces us to tools that will not only be helpful during college, but after it too.

--It is made by students, for students.
+- It is made by students, for students.

--It has a chill and laid-back atmosphere unlike other lectures.
+- It has a chill and laid-back atmosphere unlike other lectures.